-At Oakfield, pastoral care is important to all who work within our community.
+At Oakfield, pastoral care is vitally important to all who work within our community.
 Every child is made to feel valued and all pupils, teachers and parents are part of our Oakfield family.

 ISI Inspection Report 2014

 Pupils' moral awareness is excellent.
 The school's behaviour code is well understood and pupils demonstrate a clear sense of right and wrong.

 Parents are encouraged to make the Class Teacher the first port-of-call in any enquiry about academic matters, and communications on pastoral matters are encouraged either through formal appointments or informal meetings at the start and end of the day, or via email directly to the teacher.
 In Years 2-6 the children's School Planner is a vital communication tool between home and school.

 A Class Teacher’s role varies by year group, but all are responsible for managing the overall development of their Class and maintaining close contact with Senior Staff.
 Class Teachers deliver our Personal, Social, Health and Citizenship Education programme whilst encouraging all pupils to make the most of their time at Oakfield to ensure their talents are developed to the full.
 Senior Pupils are given roles and responsibilities so that they feel valued in the community and are coached to be role models to which younger children will aspire.